If you suffer from back pain, a good nights’ sleep can make a world of difference.

-A good mattress can help, of course.
+Finding the best mattress for back pain can help, of course.
 But not every mattress is a tonic for every sore back.
-Many back pain sufferers assume that they’re best off sleeping on an uncomfortably hard surface.
+Many back pain sufferers assume that they’re best off sleeping on an uncomfortably hard surface, but the best mattress for back problems might not be the firmest mattress you can find.
 Yet experts say that’s not the case.
 “That’s an old wives’ tale,” says Terry Cralle, a spokeswoman with the Better Sleep Council.
 Rather, say Cralle and other experts, you need to choose the mattress that best supports your particular sleep style and body type.

-Here’s how to determine what’s the best mattress for back pain.
+How to find the best mattress for back pain

 Evaluate your sleeping position to mitigate back pain

-When it comes to firmness, experts say that the best mattress for back pain is one that supports your spine’s natural alignment will do the best job alleviating back pain.
-To a large degree, looking at the sleeping position you favor will guide you in the right direction.
+When it comes to firmness, experts say that the best mattresses for back pain are ones that support your spine’s natural alignment will do the best job alleviating back pain.
+Whether you’re searching for the best mattress for lower back pain or upper back pain, looking at the sleeping position you favor will guide you in the right direction.
 (If you also suffer from sleep apnea, cardiac issues, or other health problems, it’s not a bad idea to loop your doctor into your mattress decision-making process.)